-Specific incentives are introduced to attract investments into food projects both at the farm level as well as at the production/processing level.
-These will enhance the supply of raw material for the food processing sector, and thus reducing reliance on imports of such raw material.
+Specific incentives are introduced to attract investments into food projects at the farm levels.
+This will enhance the supply of raw materials for the food processing sector, thus reducing reliance on imports of such raw materials.

-Tax incentives are given to both the company which invests in a subsidiary company engaged in an approved food production project, and its subsidiary company undertaking the food production activities.
-The tax incentives given are as follows:
+Tax incentives can be considered for both, the company which invests in a subsidiary company engaged in an approved food production project, and its subsidiary company undertaking the food production activities.
+The tax incentives are as follows:

-- A company which invests in a subsidiary company engaged in food production activities can be considered for a tax deduction equivalent to the amount of investment made in that subsidiary for that year of assessment; and - The subsidiary company undertaking food production activities can be considered for a full tax exemption on its statutory income for 10 years of assessment for new projects or 5 years of assessment for expansion projects.
+- A company which invests in a subsidiary company engaged in food production activities can be considered for a tax deduction equivalent to the amount of investment made in that subsidiary for that year of assessment; and - ii.
+The subsidiary company undertaking food production activities can be considered for a full tax exemption on its statutory income for 10 years of assessment for new projects or 5 years of assessment for expansion projects.